JuliBoii/CPP23/example/README.md

 - This is mainly being written in the case that you prefer:
     - Doing everything manually in the terminal
     - Or you want to test other options
-- The most important step is to ensure that you are in the project
+- The most important step is to ensure that you are in the project location
     - Meaning, your terminal is `cd` into the location of the project folder
 - To check your location (in Linux and MacOS), in the terminal we run: